oracle/vagrant-projects/Kubernetes/README.md

 ## About the Vagrantfile

-The Vagrant provisioning script uses the _Oracle Linux 7 Preview channel_ for both Docker Engine and Kubernetes.
+The Vagrant provisioning script uses the _Oracle Linux 7 Preview_ and _Add-ons_ channels for both Docker Engine and Kubernetes (latest version is select by `yum`).

 The VMs communicate via a private network: